-The above statement came from Laurel L Cornell, who knows only too well, how a person can be haunted with memories and thoughts after having had sex before marriage.
-But as she says, you can become wiser than before, and stronger than you probably ever could imagine at this time.
+The above statement came from Laurel L. Cornell.
+She knows only too well, how a person can be haunted with memories after having had sex before marriage.
+But as she says, you can become wiser than before.
+You can also be stronger than you ever could imagine at this time.

 She wrote an article that is posted on the Growthtrac.com web site that addresses those who are married and those who are not yet married.
 It is written to women who want to feel clean again and not plagued by feelings and images of the past they want to forget.

-On this same issue, below you will find a link to a related article written by Christie Mohamed, posted on her blog web site, Beauty Through Ashes.
+On this same issue, below you will find a link to an article written by Christie Mohamed.
+It’s posted on her blog web site, Beauty Through Ashes.
 She is a young gal who gives hope to those who have done things they regret now regret, and insight into a good way to deal with it and experience freedom and forgiveness.
 Please read:

-For those of you who are not married, here is something written by Dr Greg and Michael Smalley that is posted on the Growthtrac.com web site that you may find helpful to read:
+For those of you who are not married, here is something written by Dr Greg and Michael Smalley.
+It is posted on the Growthtrac.com web site and is something that would be helpful to read:

 If you have additional tips to help others, please “Join the Discussion” by adding your comments below.